Spiroflow In The News

 2. Metering Device

-Weighing accuracy is critically dependent on how well suited the metering device is to the application.
-A simple, two-position slide gate valve may provide adequate accuracy when filling bulk bags with reasonably low bulk density product at a slow rate.
+Weighing accuracy is critically dependent on how well-suited the metering device is to the application.
+A simple, two-position slide gate valve may provide adequate accuracy when filling bulk bags with a reasonably low bulk-density product at a slow rate.

-However, when filling a high bulk density product at a high rate a conveyor/feeder may be required to achieve the desired accuracy.
-The ultimate accuracy of a positive displacement type metering device (e.g. screw conveyor, screw feeder, rotary airlock, etc.) is limited to +/- the weight of product in one flight or pocket.
+However, when filling a high bulk-density product at a high rate, a belt conveyor system or feeder may be required to achieve the desired accuracy.
+The ultimate accuracy of a positive displacement type metering device (e.g. screw conveyor, screw feeder, rotary airlock, etc.) is limited to +/- the weight of the product in one flight or pocket.
 Therefore, high bagging rate applications require great care in selecting the best metering system.
-A conveyor sized to provide a high flow rate necessary to achieve the desired bagging rate may not be able to produce adequate weighing accuracy because it is too large.
-In that case, a different metering device, a second dribble feed device or a surge hopper with a fast-acting slide gate valve may be required.
+A conveyor belt system sized to provide a high flow rate necessary to achieve the desired bagging rate may not be able to produce adequate weighing accuracy because it is too large.
+In that case, a different metering device, a second dribble feed device, or a surge hopper with a fast-acting slide gate valve may be required.

 3. Dead Load